AndreasStahel/FEMoctave/README.md

 ## 3. INSTALLATION INSTRUCTIONS
 To use all features of FEMoctave you have to install triangle.
+Find instructions on how to intstall on a Linux system in FEMdoc.pdf.
-Find the source code and instructions at https://www.cs.cmu.edu/~quake/triangle.html
+Find the source code of Triangle and instructions at https://www.cs.cmu.edu/~quake/triangle.html

 ## 4. DOCUMENTATION, DEMOS AND EXAMPLES